Francis235/mobvoi-mcp/README.md

 <a href="https://sparkaudio.github.io/spark-tts/"><img src="https://img.shields.io/badge/github-sparktts-blue" alt="version"></a>

 <p align="center">
-  Official Mobvoi TTS <a href="https://github.com/modelcontextprotocol">Model Context Protocol (MCP)</a> server that enables interaction with Mobvoi powerful Text to Speech, Voice Clone APIs.
+  Official Mobvoi <a href="https://github.com/modelcontextprotocol">Model Context Protocol (MCP)</a> server that enables interaction with Mobvoi powerful Text to Speech, Voice Clone APIs.
 This server allows MCP clients like <a href="https://www.cursor.so">Cursor</a>, <a href="https://www.anthropic.com/claude">Claude Desktop</a>, <a href="https://cline.bot/">Cline</a> </a>, <a href="https://windsurf.com/editor">Windsurf</a> and other Client to generate speech, clone voices, and more.
 The mobvoi-tts-mcp server is built based on Python.
-Our PyPI package is published at Pypi, you can click on <a href="https://pypi.org/project/mobvoi-tts-mcp/">Pypi</a> to view the latest version.
+Our PyPI package is published at Pypi, you can click on <a href="https://pypi.org/project/mobvoi-mcp/">Pypi</a> to view the latest version.
 </p>

 ## Prerequisite